Christians grow anxious in "100 percent" Islamic Sudan

 But church officials ask why only the church, built around 2000, was demolished and not the buildings right next to it in the densely inhabited district.
 Less than one km away in the same area lie the remnants of the St. John church of the Episcopal Church of Sudan, which authorities also tore down.
 Officials pointed to a missing license in that case, too.

-Christians concede that some churches were built without formal paperwork but say that was because permits or licenses to build proved so difficult to obtain, and authorities signaled they would tolerate them.
+Christians concede that some churches were built without formal paperwork but say that was because permits or licences to build proved so difficult to obtain, and authorities signalled they would tolerate them.

 The situation was exacerbated after secession when South Sudanese became foreigners, requiring them to get new building permits for existing churches which authorities didn't grant.